Learning the stages that lead to divorce

 In the early stages of the dissatisfaction, going through counseling may help the marriage.
 If the feelings have progressed too far or if the person is genuinely unhappy in the marriage, divorce might be the best option for the person.

 If you have decided that you need to divorce your spouse, you should make sure that you keep your interests protected during the divorce process.
 The advice of an experienced Virginia divorce professional might help you to discover ways you can keep yourself protected during the process, so you can enjoy a fresh start when the divorce decree is final.
+The attorneys at Hale Ball can assist with any needed changes that come with divorce (like name change).
+Contact our team today for legal aid.

 Source: The News Advance, "Ken West: The Stages of Divorce" Ken West, Mar.
 17, 2014